 Got questions, comments or corrections about Christ in the House of His Parents?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Christ in the House of His Parents," in Obelisk Art History, Published March 22, 2015; last modified May 27, 2020, http://arthistoryproject.com/artists/john-everett-millais/christ-in-the-house-of-his-parents/.